open-telemetry/opentelemetry-specification/specification/api-tracing.md

 recording is determined independently from the value of this flag.
 Typically based on the `sampled` bit of a `TraceFlag` from [SpanContext](#spancontext)).

-This flag value may be `true` despite the entire trace is sampled out.
+This flag may be `true` despite the entire trace being sampled out.
 This allows to record and process information about the individual Span without sending it to the backend.
 An example of this scenario may be recording and processing of all incoming requests for the processing and building of